quickwit-oss/quickwit/docs/get-started/tutorials/trace-analytics-with-grafana.md

 $ docker compose up
 ```

-You should be able to access Quickwit'UI on `http://localhost:7280/` and Grafana's UI on `http://localhost:3000/`.
+You should be able to access Quickwit's UI on `http://localhost:7280/` and Grafana's UI on `http://localhost:3000/`.

 ## Setting up the datasource

 In Grafana, head to [Data Sources](http://localhost:3000/connections/datasources).
 If the plugin is installed correctly you should be able to find Quickwit in the list.

-We're going to set up a new Quickwit data source lookig at Quickwit's own OpenTelemetry traces, configure the datasource with the following parameters:
+We're going to set up a new Quickwit data source lookig at Quickwit's own OpenTelemetry traces, let's configure the datasource with the following parameters:

 - URL : `http://quickwit:7280/api/v1/` _This uses the docker service name as the host_
 - Index ID : `otel-traces-v0_6`